gponeconsulting/TCC-IoT_Getting-Started_-SODAQ-ExpLoRer/README.md

 # SODAQ ExpLoRer Guide

-This is a guide designed to help beginners set up a SODAQ ExpLoRer to connect to The Things Network.
+This guide is designed to help beginners set up a SODAQ ExpLoRer to connect to The Things Network.

 ## What you will need
-To Follow along with this guide you will need the following things:
+To follow this guide you will need the following things:
 - A SODAQ ExpLoRer which can be bought [here](https://shop.sodaq.com/explorerrn2903a-us.html)
 - A micro usb connector which is included with the SODAQ ExpLoRer
 - A computer to connect to the SODAQ ExpLoRer and write the code